-Image of the Chapel from the Historic Photo Archive for Sudbury
+Image of the Chapel from the Sudbury Photo Archive.

 The Parsonson family may have stopped attending St. Peter’s Church in the early/mid 1860’s – a time of religious tension in Sudbury when the vicar of All Saints’ Church, Rev. Charles Badham, was often at war with the Rev. John Molyneux and his curate, Rev. T. L. Green of St. Gregory’s and St. Peter’s Churches.
 All Saints’ favoured evangelism, (a simpler Protestant approach), whilst Puseyism, (Anglican Catholic doctrine) was encouraged at St. Peter’s and St. Gregory’s.